Connections Hint December 5 2025 Today’s Puzzle Clues and Answers

 Be warned: we’re starting to get into spoiler territory.

-- 🟨 Yellow group — SPOKE
+- 🟨 Yellow group — STICKY

-- 🟩 Green group —FATIGUE
+- 🟩 Green group — STORY

-- 🟦 Blue group — EXHAUST
+- 🟦 Blue group — SORRY

-- 🟪 Purple group — BLOW
+- 🟪 Purple group — SMALL

-- 🟨 Yellow group — SPOKE
+- 🟨 Yellow group — tricky

-- 🟩 Green group —FATIGUE
+- 🟩 Green group — state of affairs

-- 🟦 Blue group — EXHAUST
+- 🟦 Blue group — classic board games

-- 🟪 Purple group — BLOW
+- 🟪 Purple group — _____ talk

 Spoiler alert!
 Don’t scroll any further down the page until you’re ready to find out today’s Connections answers.